Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### Heater tuning

-Before first use the heater must be tuned using [M303](/User_manual/Reference/Gcodes/M303) with a tool loaded and locked in place.
+Before first use the heater must be tuned using [M303](/User_manual/Reference/Gcodes/M303) with a **tool loaded and locked in place**.
+The first heater tune will run a calibration so you cannot use the "A" parameter for the first heater tune.

 Ideally the part cooling solution you plan to use will also be in place, however you can do an inital tune without it for testing.
-Before a print with part cooling it should be retuned with the part cooling solution in place.
+Before a print with part cooling it should be re-tuned with the part cooling solution in place.

 Use the following command, assuming the INDX tool is tool 0 on your system: